Cyber Threat Intelligence - Blockchain Investigations

 +---------+--------------------------------------------------------------------+

-Alright, time to dig into this.
-This is how I hunt.
-Some researchers try to gather as much information as possible so they can analyze and organize data later.
-However, I like to see this from an offensive standpoint—”Where they messed up?”
+Alright, time to dig into this, Some researchers try to gather as much information as possible so they can analyze and organize data later.
+However, I like to see this from an offensive standpoint “Where they messed up?”
 A simple detail or vulnerability that I can use to de-anonymize the operation or launch an offensive attack on the target.
-Some of my colleagues told me that this is not the typical mindset of a threat researcher, but it has always worked for me.
+This is not the typical mindset of a threat researcher, but it has always worked for me.
 So, the first step is information gathering.
 Like I said, we already have some research done, but I’d like to go over the information and conduct my own research.

 But how does this relate to the site itself?
 Since you’re not investigating a forum, how does this come into play?
 Well, this will come into play once you identify persons of interest who run or claim to run this site, and many of them have accounts across different TOR-based forums.
-But let’s not get ahead of ourselves here.
+But let’s not jump the gun.
 Let’s start by performing a simple information gathering on site A.

 Info Gathering & Research